What to consider when choosing a margin loan

-In order to be eligible for a margin loan, you will need to have one of the following as security on the loan:
+To be eligible for a margin loan, you’ll need to provide one of the following as security on the loan:

-Unlike some other loans such as personal loans where you can borrow the total amount required, a margin loan works more like a mortgage where you can’t borrow the full amount, but a percentage of the money that you wish to invest in shares and managed funds.
+Unlike some other loans such as personal loans, where you can borrow the total amount required to make a purchase, a margin loan works more like a mortgage, where you borrow a percentage of the total value of what you plan to purchase.
+In a mortgage, it’s buying a property, while in a margin loan, it’s investing in shares and managed funds.

-How much you can borrow is dependent on the value of investments and how much security you have against the new loan.
-It also depends on the loan-to-value-ratio (LVR) set by the financial institution, as all shares and managed funds have different LVRs, which is the amount of money you can borrow as a percentage of the cost of shares or value of managed funds.
+How much you can borrow in a margin loan will depend on the value of investments you’re making and how much security against the new loan you have available.
+It also depends on the Loan to Value Ratio (LVR) set by the financial institution, which is the amount of money you can borrow compared to the cost of shares or value of managed funds.